 With so many video codecs on offer then, it’s worth discussing what they do, why the digital video industry is still fragmented, and how some of the most popular standards differ from each other.
 Here’s everything you need to know.

 The term codec itself offers a pretty big hint to understanding how it all works — it’s simply shorthand for encoding and decoding.
 Why are videos encoded and decoded, you ask?
 In simple terms, it’s because they typically carry a lot of raw data.

 You may have heard that videos are essentially a series of still images.
-Old-school movie projectors are the best showcase of this principle.
+New-school movie projectors are the best showcase of this principle.
 They are physically fed a reel of film and show you 24 frames per second, tricking your brain into thinking it’s a motion picture.

 While you could absolutely do the same with digital images instead, the storage needed for so much data is unfathomable.
 According to Mozilla’s calculations, a single 30-minute video — stored in the form of raw images — would weigh well over 1TB.
 For context, that’s ten times the total storage capacity of a typical 128GB smartphone.

 A single 30-minute video — stored in the form of raw images – would weigh well over 1TB.

 To that end, video storage and playback simply is not feasible without using complex compression algorithms in the form of codecs.
 It’s also worth noting that codecs exist for audio too, for many of the same reasons.
 Raw and uncompressed video and audio can both quickly balloon in size, making them impossible to edit, store, and distribute.